jeffrey82221/dvc_playground/README.md

 dvc plots diff
 ```

-=> This will generate a dvc_plots/index.html with diagrams from both experiments
+* NOTE: This will generate a dvc_plots/index.html with diagrams from both experiments

 5. Comparing performance on all experiments